How to Get Rid of Soul-Crushing Amounts of Debt

 Whenever I get in trouble at home, my wife says, “every decision you’ve ever made has led you to your current situation.”
 In other words, you have to live with the choices you have made.

-I’m generally not the type of person who points fingers in regards to my current state of affairs…however… credit cards.
-The fact that we have such easy access to intangible money with credit limits far exceeding responsible (or realistic) levels in a society that places emphasis on living in the moment and material goods is a disaster of biblical proportions.
+I’m generally not the type of person who points fingers in regards to my current state of affairs… however… credit cards.
+The fact that we have such easy access to intangible money with credit limits far exceeding responsible (or realistic) levels in a society that places emphasis on living in the moment alongside material goods is a disaster of biblical proportions.

 This is an extreme tactic to be used if you have really bad willpower (which actually is proven to not be effective).
-So if you have a sheer problem with self-control and saying ‘no’, this might be your best bet.
+If you have a sheer problem with self-control and saying "no," this might be your best bet.
 You eliminate both he temptation (and possibility) to use credit cards to spend.
 No money, no honey (or debt).

 The Envelope Method is a good strategy for allocating funds and staying within those limits.
 You set a budget for all the different types of recurring purchases, from groceries to rent, transportation, utilities, etc. Then at the beginning of the month, you put the cash into the corresponding (labeled) envelopes.